Doing peer conferences right

 Providing a welcoming and supportive environment for first-time participants

-SoCraTes 2022 included a Foundation Day “with less people and hence a smaller crowd to get used to.
-A day covered with fundamental topics without them being too basic, so I learned a lot even with topics I knew about.
+SoCraTes 2022 included a Foundation Day “with fewer people and hence a smaller crowd to get used to.
+A day that covered fundamental topics without them being too basic, so I learned a lot even with topics I knew about.
 A day where we had a schedule set in advance, which took away the uncertainty of what would happen.
 A day to get to know people a bit already.”

 Notice how this optional first day used more conventional session formats to make it easier for first-time attendees to integrate into the existing community.